pzz93/personal_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently completing my Ph.D. at Nanyang Technological University in the Division of Banking and Finance, under the supervision of Prof. [Xin Chang](https://personal.ntu.edu.sg/changxin/) and Assoc Prof. [Byoung-Hyoun Hwang](https://www.bhwang.com/).
-I expect to graduate by May 2023.
+Welcome!
+I am an Assistant Professor of Accounting at Central University of Finance and Economics.
+My research interests include investor behavior, corporate finance, and financial analysts.
 I am especially interested in investigating information embedded in unstructured financial data to find out what affects market participants’ decisions and behaviors.
 {style="text-align: justify;"}